mdancho84/mdancho84.github.io/_posts/2022-02-22-my-4-most-important-explainable-ai-visualizations-modelstudio.md

 image_preview: "/assets/modelstudio-thumb.jpg"

 ---
+**Machine learning is great, until you have to explain it.** Thank god for `modelStudio`.

-The `modelStudio` package is a new R package that makes it easy to interactively explain machine learning models using state-of-the-art techniques like Shapley Values, Break Down plots, and Partial Dependence.
+`modelStudio` is a new R package that makes it easy to interactively explain machine learning models using state-of-the-art techniques like Shapley Values, Break Down plots, and Partial Dependence.
 I was **_shocked_** at how quickly I could get up and running!

 In the **next 10-minutes**, we'll learn how to make my **4 most important Explainable AI plots**:

 * 1: Feature Importance
 * 2: Break Down Plot